How Ontarians Can Protect the Ocean

 How the Great Lakes Connect to the Ocean

 Ontario borders four out of five of the Great Lakes.
 What many people don’t realize is that all five Great Lakes are connected to each other through rivers and tributaries.
-Water from Lake Superior and Lake Michigan flow into Lake Huron.
+Water from Lake Superior and Lake Michigan flows into Lake Huron.
 From Lake Huron, the water flows through the St. Clair and Detroit Rivers into Lake Erie, before making its way through the Niagara River to the Easternmost Great Lake: Lake Ontario.

 But, it doesn’t end there.
 Water from Lake Ontario flows through the St. Lawrence River into the Atlantic Ocean.

-All of this is to say, in Ontario we are very much connected to the Ocean, despite what many of us may think.
+All of this is to say, in Ontario, we are very much connected to the Ocean, despite what many of us may think.
 The actions we take in the Great Lakes can have a direct impact on the Ocean.

 In theory, a piece of litter dropped in Lake Superior could make its way through the Great Lakes out into the Atlantic Ocean.
 For example, in 2008, a train derailment caused countless nurdles - small plastic pellets used in producing new plastic items - to spill into Lake Superior.
-Despite clean up efforts, nurdles are still being found all over the shores of Lake Superior more than 10 years after the incident.
+Despite clean-up efforts, nurdles are still being found all over the shores of Lake Superior more than 10 years after the incident.

 A Greener Future has found thousands of nurdles along the shores of Lake Ontario, hundreds of kilometres away from Lake Superior.
 Though there is no way to know for sure where these nurdles came from, Lake Ontario would be the last stop in the Great Lakes for plastics flowing through the system.